 It's not uncommon for the state of the art luxury yachts to imitate first-class hotel rooms.
 So this is in regards to their facilities, however not all boats have the same features.
 You can expect these types of elements on luxury yachts but smaller vessels they may not have all those added extras.

 Consider your occasion carefully and bear all this in mind when choosing a boat charter.
-The last thing you want is to plan a party and realise there's no iPod connectivity.
+The last thing you want is to plan a party and realize there's no iPod connectivity.
 If you discuss your charter with your broker beforehand.
 They will be able to help you find a boat based on your needs.

 There are three main types of charters you should know about; bareboat skippered bareboat and fully crewed charters.
 Bareboats are self-drive charters in which you hire a boat and drive it from A to B on your own.
 You can still have guests on the boat with you, but as a skipper, you have to drive and navigate the vessel.
 You may or may not require a license depending on the boat and owner.